nukesz/nukesz.github.io/content/home/about.md

 # #ME

-I'm just a simple guy who loves coding and mostly work with languages around the JVM.
+I'm just a simple guy who loves coding and work with languages around the JVM.
 I'd like to help people with videos, blog posts and coaching to be better programmers.
 Hope you find my work useful, don't hesitate to contact me if you have any questions about programming or topic what you would like to hear about.

 > Choose a job you love, and you will never have to work a day in your life.